-Doll is imprisoned in Maputo by Mozambique's new Marxist government.
-Over the new
+Doll was imprisoned Mozambique's Marxist government.
+Over the next

-several months he will smuggle letters out to his wife inside toothpaste tubes.
-Those letters will
+several months he smuggled letters out to his wife inside empty toothpaste tubes.
+Those

-be published in a book: Toothpaste Express -- Letters from prison.
+letters were published in a book: Toothpaste Express -- Letters from prison. [ more

-- August 29, 1936 - Missionaries John and Georgia Cochran sail for Argentina where they will
+- August 29, 1936 - Missionaries John and Georgia Cochran sailed for Argentina where they

-- August 30, 1858 - Presbyterian missionary John Gibson Paton lands at Aneityim, the
+- August 30, 1858 - Presbyterian missionary John Gibson Paton landed at Aneityim, the

 southern-most inhabited island of the New Hebrides archipelago (now called Vanuatu).
 Ordained